apache/bookkeeper/site/docs/4.8.1/getting-started/concepts.md

 * sequentially, and
 * at most once.

 This means that ledgers have *append-only* semantics.
 Entries cannot be modified once they've been written to a ledger.
-Determining the proper write order is the responsbility of [client applications](#clients).
+Determining the proper write order is the responsibility of [client applications](#clients).

 ## Clients and APIs